-The mainstay of e-learning, and what has made it so popular in recent years, is the access and customization possible with internet based curriculum.
+The mainstay of e-learning, and what has made it so popular in recent years, is the access and customization possible with the Internet-based curriculum.
 While all e-learning courses can be different, online organization training and instruction typically incorporates the following:

 - Text-based information is delivered to learners on screen, typically in short blocks, so as not to overwhelm the reader with too much information at once.

 - Clickable hyperlinks connect learners to applicable resources like articles, videos, and presentations to provide additional context if and when learners want to advance or build on the standard curriculum.

 - Interactive exercises like online games, quizzes, texts, scenario problem solving, and simulations reinforce the curriculum as it applies to real-world professional settings.

 - Active “discussions” take place in forum-type settings where learners can interact with peers and trainers by posting and responding to opinions, thoughts, and questions in real time.

 - Deliverables that prove both employee use of the training and proficiency in the subject matter defined by the organization as it applies to their unique setting or industry.
 For example, learners may be asked to create a strategic plan or budget for their department or develop a PowerPoint presentation through a video that demonstrates how outcomes will be used in their particular role.

 E-learning vs. Face-to-Face Training: Weighing the Benefits and Risks